raghav0477/stock/README.md

-# Web App to calculate the profit about the stock
+# Web App to calculate the profit of different stock
 ##